pdc/spreadsite/README.md

 Doing this by hand would have been tedious and error-prone.
-I ended up concocting a Python program that read the links from the spreadsheet, corrected the obvious typos in the URLs, and then called a web service I added to the site to allow it to inject approproiate document nodes.
+I ended up concocting a Python program that read the links from the spreadsheet, corrected the obvious typos in the URLs, and then called a web service I added to the site to allow it to inject appropriate document nodes.
 Once I had this working I was able to update the staging site, get them to sign off the changes, and then make identical additions to the live site.

-One of the biggest problems with this approach was the compelxity of the CMS.
+One of the biggest problems with this approach was the complexity of the CMS.
 All the features designed to allow the editors of the site to collaborate via web forms were useless complications that got in the way of my automated program.
 Why not, therefore, cut out the middleman, and have a web site that